moorembioinfo/FlexCore/README.md

 For flexible core extraction alone, this can be done rapidly with [BactCore](https://github.com/moorembioinfo/BactCore)

-For 100% site inclusion core genomes I highly recommend instead using [snp-sites](https://github.com/sanger-pathogens/snp-sites) for overall speed and performance, followed by [snp-dists](https://github.com/tseemann/snp-dists).
+For overall speed and performance obtaining pairwise SNPs from strict core genomes, this can be done with [snp-dists](https://github.com/tseemann/snp-dists).

 ## Dependencies